 - 2 teaspoons sesame seeds

-Ingredients Sauce
+Sauce

 Butter Topping

-- Melt the butter and then add the onion powder, Dijon mustard, and Worcestershire.
+- Melt the butter and add the onion powder, Dijon mustard, and Worcestershire.
 Whisk together.
 Use a brush to cover the entire top and sides of the sliders with the butter mixture.
 Drizzle any leftover butter on the sliders.
 Sprinkle the sliders with the poppy seeds and then the sesame seeds.

 - Cover the sliders with the aluminum foil and bake for 10 minutes.
 Pull back the foil to expose the sliders.
 Bake uncovered for 2 more minutes.
 Serve warm.